-Rachel Goldman, Ph.D., FTOS is a licensed psychologist specializing in health and wellness, including health behavior change, stress management, eating behaviors, obesity, bariatric surgery (pre-op and post-op), and weight management.
+Rachel Goldman, Ph.D., FTOS (aka Dr. Rachel) is a licensed psychologist, speaker, and consultant.
+She specializes in health and wellness, including health behavior change, stress management, eating behaviors, the treatment of obesity (including pre- and post-op bariatric surgery), and weight management.
 She received her doctoral degree in Clinical Psychology from Fairleigh Dickinson University in NJ.
 She completed her Pre-Doctoral Clinical Internship with a specialization in Behavioral Medicine and her Post-Doctoral Fellowship with a specialization in Obesity and Bariatric Surgery at the Medical University of South Carolina.

-Dr. Goldman is Clinical Assistant Professor in the Department of Psychiatry at NYU School of Medicine.
-She currently sees individual clients in her private practice in NYC where she utilizes cognitive behavioral therapy to assist clients in behavioral changes that will promote healthier and happier lives.
+Dr. Rachel is Clinical Assistant Professor in the Department of Psychiatry at NYU Grossman School of Medicine.
+She currently sees individual clients in her private practice in NYC where she takes a holistic approach to health and utilizes cognitive behavioral therapy (CBT) to assist clients in behavioral changes that will promote healthier and happier lives.
 She also conducts pre-surgical psychosocial evaluations for individuals undergoing bariatric surgery and provides pre- and post-op psychotherapy.
-Dr. Goldman also provides consulting services to other professionals and corporations, including corporate wellness workshops and executive coaching.
-She also speaks internationally on topics such as stress management, relaxation, and eating behaviors.
+Dr. Rachel is a Verywell Review Board member and also provides consulting services to other professionals and corporations, including corporate wellness programming and workshops .
+She also speaks internationally on topics such as stress management, self-care, health behavior change, and eating behaviors.

-Dr. Goldman is an expert guest on Sirius XM Doctor Radio where she discusses the struggles with weight loss, stress, and disordered eating, as well as promotes positive health behaviors.
-She has been featured in several health-related articles (see Media) and her work as a bariatric psychologist was highlighted in the June 2016 APA Monitor on Psychology.
+Dr. Rachel is a sought after speaker and expert who has been featured in media.
+She has been an expert guest on Sirius XM Doctor Radio where she discussed the struggles with weight loss, stress, and disordered eating, as well as health behavior change and CBT.
+She has been quoted in many articles including The New York Times, TIME, NBC News, CNN, USA Today, SHAPE, Women's Health, and MORE.
+She has been a guest on several wellness podcasts, and her work as a psychologist in the field of obesity was highlighted in the June 2016 APA Monitor on Psychology.

-Dr. Goldman serves on many professional committees.
+Dr. Rachel serves on many professional committees.
 She was the Chair of The Obesity Society Early-Career Member Committee for three years and is currently on the Program Committee.
-She is also on the Abstract subcommittee of the Integrated Health Program and Professional Education Committee of the American Society of Metabolic and Bariatric Surgery.
-She was also the Event Leader of the 2014 and 2015 NYC ASMBS Walk from Obesity.
+She is on the Integrated Health Executive Council of the American Society of Metabolic and Bariatric Surgery.
+She was also the Event Co-Leader of the 2014, 2015 and 2019 NYC ASMBS Walk from Obesity.

-Dr. Goldman also has training in sport psychology and does volunteer work with non-for-profit organizations working with athletes and children encouraging healthy behaviors and a healthy lifestyle.
+Dr. Rachel also has training in sport psychology and does volunteer work with non-for-profit organizations working with athletes and children encouraging healthy behaviors and a healthy lifestyle.
 She ran in the 2007 and 2013 NYC marathons, several half marathons, and participated in a sprint distance triathlon.
-She continues to live an active lifestyle and enjoys helping others live healthier and happier lives by promoting positive behavioral changes.
+She continues to live an active lifestyle with her husband and son in NYC, and enjoys helping others live healthier and happier lives by promoting positive behavioral changes.

 photo: Robert Adam Mayer